 Spring and autumn are possibly the best times to enjoy the Driveway Garden's shrubs and trees.
 Shade in summer limits rose growing here, but I'm trying out some tough rugosas, and I'm growing an old-fashioned climber up the big Locust tree.
 Go on, bloom for me!

 I hope you enjoy your visit.
 Make sure you wander over the lawn, and find some of the hidden paths.
-You'll likely meet one of the house cats or Rusty the dog on the driveway - he'll be waiting patiently to go for a walk.
+You'll likely meet one of the house cats or a dog on the driveway, waiting patiently to go for a walk.
 Gardening is soooooo boring for dogs!